named-data/ndn-cxx/docs/tutorials/security-validator-config.rst

     }

 You may also specify a trust-anchor directory.
-All certificates under this directory are taken as trust anchors.
+All certificates under this directory are taken as static trust anchors.
 For example, if all trust anchors are put into ``/usr/local/etc/ndn/keys``.

 ::